Charu-Gupta-2708/Data_projects_TripleTen/Shopify App Analysis/README.md

 8.Make a bar chart with the developer from the apps table and the developer_answered column to find out the most responsive developer.
 Add a Filter for this visual only which selects only the rows where reviews_count is greater than 500.

-Results:Attached screenshots are the results.
+🔗Results:Attached screenshots are the results.

 1.<img width="367" alt="image" src="https://github.com/user-attachments/assets/4f9bd097-faf3-4e97-8d4f-71dc49b70b95">